 The massive bombing of World War II wiped out more than 90% of the Old Town, but it has been recreated with utmost effort.
 In recent times, you will find many instances of modern and old-fashioned structures, particularly in Marktplatz.

 Another remarkable sight in Würzburg is the Residence, which is situated in the capacious Residenzplatz.
-This grandiose palace is one of Germany’s most exceptional Baroque construct built during the period of 1720-1744.
+This grandiose palace is one of Germany’s most exceptional Baroque constructions built between 1720 and 1744.

 Its noteworthy features include a gigantic and mind-blowing stairway hall with a massive mural art by Tiepolo.
 Visitors are exposed to almost forty rooms, including the extravagantly adorned Imperial Hall, the White Hall, the Hall of Mirrors, the Rococo stucco works, and the brilliant Court Church.

 The uplifting hilly panoramas and distinctive cultural sites of Rathen go hand in hand together.
 The Rathen Open-Air Stage brings the city to life during evening hours.
 This natural theatre draws visitors to relish lively theatrical and music shows amidst the mesmerizing Bastei bridge backdrop.

 Moreover, tourists can explore the spots encompassing Rathen in some fascinating ways.
 This includes climbing, going paddle boating and gondola riding on River Elbe, or bike riding around the Elbe cycling pathway.

 But the main reason why Rathen is among the most underrated cities in Germany is Saxon Switzerland, a National Park that provides countless ways to relish your holiday.
 At Saxon Switzerland, rock climbers can observe above 700 summits.
 Contrariwise, people who are afraid of heights can stay on the ground and explore the 400 km square area with steep hiking trails, cycling routes, and pathways.

 Trier’s roots can be traced back to somewhat 16,000 years back, making it one of Germany’s oldest towns.
 It is snuggled in a basin in the most alluring Moselle Valley.
 Moreover, it has stood as a crucial commercial and trading point for hundreds of years.
 This fact can be proved by the dozens of Roman relics scattered here, most commendable the magnificent Porta Nigra.